IEEE-NITK/SLAMBot/README.md

 * Third layer: This layer has an Raspberry Pi, which is a single board computer, along with an Arduino Mega microcontroller.
 * Top-most layer: It comprises of the LIDAR

-The above mentioned plates are assembled using printed parts, screws and supports to ensure stability of the structure.
+The above mentioned plates are 3D printed parts which are further assembled with the electronic hardware using screws and supports to ensure stability of the structure.

-The design of the bot is developed on Fusion 360, a 3D modelling CAD software.
-It is then directly exported as a URDF (Unified Robotic Description Format) file, accompanied by a .stl files of the model as well as a .launch and .yaml files to simulate it on Gazebo.
-The URDF is an XML file format used in ROS to describe all elements of a robot and can be generated using URDF_Exporter.
+The design of the bot is created on Fusion 360, a commercial CAD and CAM software.
+It is then directly exported as a URDF (Unified Robotic Description Format) file, accompanied by a .stl file of the model alongside a .launch and .yaml file to simulate it on Gazebo.
+The URDF is an XML file format for specifying the geometry and organization of robots in ROS and can be generated using URDF_Exporter.

-The robot is simulated in Gazebo, an open-source 3D robotics simulator that performs physics computations, generates synthetic sensor data and offers convenient interfaces to construct, introspect and interact with simulations.
+The robot is simulated in Gazebo, a powerful, open-source 3D robotics simulator with the ability to accurately and efficiently generate synthetic sensor data and offers realistic environments with high fidelity sensors streams to construct and interact with simulations.
 Within Gazebo, a physics engine is used to define realistic elements of an environment such as illumination, gravity and inertia.

 ## Project Mentors: